Augmentative: Swedish

-There are many synonyms to jätte-, although only when jätte- means "very", not big.
-Some of these synonyms are: as-, gör-, svin-, skit-, and ur- although, as written above, these do not change the size of a noun, only the intensity, e.g. gul "yellow" to jättegul "very yellow".
-The use of prefixes to build augmentatives is quite colloquial and is seldom used in formal text and speech, where adjectives and adverbs are used instead.
+There are many synonyms to the augmentative jätte-.
+Some of these synonyms are: as-, gör-, svin-, skit-, and ur-.
+These do not refer to size, only intensity, e.g. gul "yellow" to jättegul or skitgul "very yellow".
+Like many other augmentative prefixes, jätte- is also a noun that can be part of a compound word, e.g. jättelik "enormous" (literally "giantlike"), as opposed to jättelik "very similar".

+The use of prefixes to build augmentatives in Swedish is colloquial and is seldom used in formal text and speech, where adjectives and adverbs are used instead.